 Because conditions projected for 2030 do not yet exist in places where the seedlings were nestled into the mountainside, they face the risk of frost damage from the current climate.
 And since global warming is promoting more extreme weather of all sorts, from heat waves and droughts to downpours and cold snaps, they’re also likely to be confronted by climates with no contemporary analog.
 “Today’s trees are not adapted to this,” says Sáenz-Romero.
 “Even if we move the populations to the correct spot, there will be large casualties.”
 To further complicate matters, at about 13,000 feet, above the tree line, the soil is very poor.
 If it becomes necessary to move the trees that high, organic soil would need to be carted up the steep slopes to the planting sites.

 Unlike this summer’s small assisted migration trial, a massive reforestation effort will be required before too long.
 Sáenz-Romero expects this to be undertaken by local communities that survive on monarch-based ecotourism, with the aide of governments and private groups abroad.
-However, the hardest part, he contends, will be convincing ecologists and
+However, the hardest part, he contends, will be convincing ecologists and conservationists in time that assisted migration is essential.

 Until recently, most ecologists considered assisted migration a somewhat radical, if not impractical, concept.